Our Centre is one of the major research centres of the Faculty of Engineering and Physical Sciences at the University of

-The Centre for Vision, Speech and Signal Processing (CVSSP) is one of the major research centres of the Faculty of Engineering and Physical Sciences at the University of Surrey.
-CVSSP was founded in 1986 by Prof Josef Kittler within Surrey's Department of Electrical and Electronic Engineering.
-Its aim is to advance the state of the art in multimedia signal processing and computer vision, with a focus on image, video and audio applications.
+We were founded in 1986 by Prof Josef Kittler within Surrey's Department of Electrical and Electronic Engineering.
+Our aim is to advance the state of the art in multimedia signal processing and computer vision, with a focus on image, video and audio applications.

 Our Centre is directed by Prof Adrian Hilton, and is one of the largest research centres in the UK focusing on signal processing and interpretation.
 We have over 120 members comprising academic and support staff, postdoctoral research fellows, visitors and PhD students.

 Our expertise and activities span computer vision, digital signal processing, machine learning and artificial intelligence, computer graphics and human computer interaction, medical image analysis and multimedia communication.

-Our research is conducted in key themes across the Centre:
+Our research is conducted into key themes across the Centre: